This Woman Is Dangerous: Production

 Because the script of a gangster who saw the light had become trite by the 1950s, some sources suggest that studio head Jack L. Warner offered Crawford the role hoping the expensive star would turn it down so he could put her on suspension.
 It could be the reason he offered the eye surgeon's role to Dennis Morgan, whose box-office appeal had diminished since World War II.
 To Warner's surprise, both stars accepted the film.
-Crawford later instructed her agents to negotiate an end to her contract at Warner Bros., and she then made the independently produced hit Sudden Fear, which earned the actress her third Academy Award nomination.
+Crawford later instructed her agents to negotiate an end to her contract with Warner Bros.
+She then independently produced Sudden Fear (1952), which earned the actress her third Academy Award nomination.

 Reception

-Bosley Crowther in The New York Times called the film "junk", and Otis Guernsey Jr. of the New York Herald Tribune described it as "a long, windy, tiresome story."
+Bosley Crowther of The New York Times called the film "fictitious junk...which is willfully delivered in the name of dramatic fare.
+That is as pure contrivance for the display of Miss Crawford's stony charm."
+Otis Guernsey Jr. of the New York Herald Tribune described it as "a long, windy, tiresome story.
+This Woman is Dangerous is a film of many pretenses but little convictions."
+John McCarten of The New Yorker dismissed the film as "the sort of nonsense she [Joan Crawford] has so often been involved in".

+Harrison's Reports wrote: "The story is synthetic and never strikes a realistic note.
+Even the characterizations are unreal; they seem to be the kind that exist only in the imagination of a fiction writer [...]
+There are moments when the proceedings are tensely exciting but in the main the story is long drawn out and lacking in strong melodramatic action."
+William Brogdon of Variety wrote: "It is a slick dramatic entry, furbished with the kind of values that register well in general release, and it has a pulp fiction plot, excellently put together, that can be sold for good returns."
+Time magazine gave the film a mixed review, stating, "Joan goes through her paces as a dangerous woman with all the familiarity of long experience, but Dennis Morgan's boyish twinkling seems oddly out of place for the greatest eye doctor in the U.S."

 Home media

-This Woman Is Dangerous was released on Region 1 DVD on March 23, 2009 (Crawford's birthday) from the online Warner Bros.
-Archive Collection.
+This Woman Is Dangerous was released on Region 1 DVD on March 23, 2009 (Crawford's birthday) from the Warner Archive Collection.